superoo7/superoo7.github.io/content/posts/chasm-scout-with-home-pc.md

 ### Method 1: Port Forwarding (Not Recommended)

-Port forwarding opens your local computer network to the public internet.
+[Port forwarding](https://en.wikipedia.org/wiki/Port_forwarding) opens your local computer network to the public internet.
 This method can be risky if not properly configured.

 Here's a quick guide on [how to open ports on router](https://nordvpn.com/blog/open-ports-on-router/).

-If you choose this method, after obtaining your public IP, follow the guide in Chasm Network Scout Season 0 Hosting Tutorial from Step 5 onwards.
+If you choose this method, after obtaining your public IP, follow the guide in [Chasm Network Scout Season 0 Hosting Tutorial](https://superoo7.com/posts/chasm-network-scout-hosting/) from Step 5 onwards.

-Once you obtain your public IP, You can follow the guide in [Chasm Network Scout Season 0 Hosting Tutorial](https://superoo7.com/posts/chasm-network-scout-hosting/) on Step 5 onwards.

 ### Method 2: Tunneling (Recommended)